 At present, I have a collection of works by Michael Chrichton, Anthony Bourdain, Haruki Murakami, and a few by Aldous Huxley.
 I also have a smattering of books by other authors.
 But I tend to return those books for store credit.

 At this point, it’s hard for me to foresee what I’m going to want.
-It might be made more clear when I land in a home… with a library.
-Either way, I know I’ll continue want some books in my office in the future.
+It might be made more apparent when I land in a home… with a library.
+Either way, I know I’ll continue to want some books in my office in the future.
 But how many?

 Some people say that there can’t be too many books.
 But I want a curated collection.

-Most recently, I’ve tended to read nonfiction on e-readers and fiction in print but that appears to be shifting (especially since you can get library books on an e-reader).
-I prefer the hardcover versions of a work if I’m going that way, but my concern is that in the next twenty years this could become even too old-fashioned for me.
+Most recently, I’ve tended to read nonfiction on e-readers and fiction in print, but that appears to be shifting (especially since you can get library books on an e-reader).
+I prefer the hardcover version of a work if I’m going that way, but my concern is that in the next twenty years, this could become even too old-fashioned for me.

 photo: Iñaki del Olmo